tavobarrientos/tavobarrientos.github.io/src/content/blog/ollama-phi3-semantic-kernel-csharp.md

 With this final code we going to read a line in the console and send again another message until we close the app.

-At the end, we see the basic usage of Semantic Kernel to connect to a SML, I hope that in future posts we can see more advance concepts.
+At the end, we see the basic usage of Semantic Kernel to connect to a SLM, I hope that in future posts we can see more advance concepts.
 If you want the source code of the example, go to my GitHub: [https://github.com/tavobarrientos/ollama-semantic](https://github.com/tavobarrientos/ollama-semantic)